-- 1. Only juniors or seniors will be scheduled into Virtual AP courses. - 2.
+- 1. Only juniors or seniors will be scheduled into Virtual AP courses.
+Students below the junior grade level may enroll in a Virtual course, including AP courses, with permission from the guidance counselor and principal. - 2.
 Only students who have successfully completed an AP level course in the past will be scheduled into Virtual AP courses. - 3.
 Only students who have completed any and all prerequisites listed for the course in the Lynchburg City Schools High School Program of Studies will be scheduled into a Virtual AP course. - 4.
 Students will only be scheduled into Virtual AP courses for which a section of that same course is not being offered in the high school that year.
 Exceptions due to rare scheduling conflicts (i.e., VSA or CVGS schedules must be approved by the assistant superintendent of curriculum and instruction.) - 5.
-Students will be scheduled into only one Virtual AP course during a period. - 6.
-Students will only be scheduled into Virtual AP courses during the seven defined periods during the regular school day. - 7.
-Students will not be scheduled into any Virtual AP courses if it would cause them to then have more than seven courses in a given semester. - 8.
-The student must obtain prior approval by the high school principal for any Virtual Virginia course.
+Students will be scheduled into only one Virtual AP course during a period. - Students will only be scheduled into Virtual AP courses during the seven defined periods during the regular school day.
+6 - 7.
+Students will not be scheduled into any Virtual AP courses if it would cause them to then have more than seven courses in a given semester. - The student must obtain prior approval by the high school principal for any Virtual Virginia course.
+8. - Students who enroll in Virtual Virginia courses and withdraw after 21 calendar days must pay the State administrative 9. withdrawal fee of \$75.00.